Code of Business Conduct and Ethics

 LGI is required to file periodic and other reports with the Securities and Exchange Commission.
 LGI takes its disclosure responsibility seriously.
 To that end, LGI's Chief Executive Officer, Chief Financial Officer, and other persons involved in the preparation of such reports performing similar functions must take all reasonable steps to ensure that these reports furnish the marketplace with full, fair, accurate, timely and understandable disclosure regarding the financial and business condition of LGI.

 Employees are encouraged to talk to supervisors, managers or other appropriate personnel about possible illegal or unethical behavior that has occurred and, when in doubt, about the best course of action in a particular situation.

-If you are concerned about a violation of this Code of Business Conduct and Ethics or other illegal or unethical conduct by employees, officers or directors of LGI, contact your supervisor, our General Counsel or our Chief Executive Officer.
+In addition to the policy-specific reporting options mentioned earlier in this Code, if you are concerned about or want to report a potential violation of this Code of Business Conduct and Ethics or other illegal or unethical conduct by employees, officers or directors of LGI, please contact your manager, Human Resources, and/or the Legal Department.
 You may also submit concerns using the anonymous reporting portal located at http://investor.lgihomes.com/annoymousreporting.cfm.
-Matters reported will be directed to the Audit Committee of our Board of Directors.
-Confidentiality will be maintained to the fullest extent possible.
+Matters reported through the portal will be discussed as appropriate with the Audit Committee of our Board of Directors.